Why 'Forgiving Your Enemies' Makes Weird Sense' - Part 1

 Season Three - Episode Three

-Peter Laws talks about the topic: 'Why Forgiving Your Enemies Makes Sense'.
+Then, after a Bible reading from little, haunted Annabelle it's over to our minister Peter Laws who will talk to us about the topic: 'Why Forgiving Your Enemies Makes Sense'.
 To be honest, it doesn't make a lot of sense, so we will be intrigued to see where he goes with this particular homilie.

 After a moment of eerie prayer and meditation (based on the work of a writer called Corrie Ten Boom*), we hand over to a talented singer songwriter called Nathaniel Orr with his moving song: 'Have It Your Way'.
 “Nate is a singer-songwriter based in South Wales and is currently learning how best to serve career artists in their work.
 He trusts that God will teach and guide him to better understand the wounds in the art world and play a small part in helping to bring God’s healing.”